DhruvGovani/DGNetworkingServices/README.md

 #### **Media**
 The Media Object via Parameter can be passed by creating `[Media?]?`

-- Media : Media is `struct` created to support the media passing through with the minimal crashes and errors.
+- Media: Media is `struct` created to support the media passing through with minimal crashes and errors.
 There are 4 different Functions by using it you can create a Media

         let Images : [Media?]? = [